-Scholars in Pre-Kindergarten language arts learn how to physically handle books, recognize beginning and ending sounds in individual words and write the majority of letters in their first name.
+Scholars in Pre-Kindergarten language arts learn how to handle books physically, recognize the beginning and ending sounds in individual words, and write most letters in their first name.
 Instruction focuses on orally describing personal interests and following simple directions.
 Scholars identify authors and illustrators and describe characters and settings.
 Scholars begin drawing and labeling pictures to tell a story.
-Scholars expand their personal and academic vocabulary they can use in speaking.
-Scholars participate in read-alouds, developing stamina for listening.
+Scholars expand the personal and academic vocabulary they can use in speaking.
+Scholars participate in read-aloud, developing stamina for listening.

 (“English Language Arts.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/).

-As scholars are first introduced to the formal education experience in Pre-Kindergarten, the emphasis in mathematics centers around four major concepts; quantity, patterns, measurement, and data.
-These topics are addressed in meaningful situations that take advantage of the child’s natural curiosity while promoting problem solving, reasoning, making guesses, modeling, generalizing and translating between representations.
+As scholars are first introduced to the formal education experience in Pre-Kindergarten, the emphasis on mathematics centers around four major concepts; quantity, patterns, measurement, and data.
+These topics are addressed in meaningful situations that take advantage of the child’s natural curiosity while promoting problem-solving, reasoning, making guesses, modeling, generalizing, and translating between representations.

 (“Mathematics.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/.)

 Scholars in Pre-Kindergarten social studies will learn about our community.
-The emphasis in Social Studies centers around four major concepts; traits of good citizenship, knowledge of basic physical and human geographic concepts, history as it relates to events and people of other times and places and basic economic concepts.
-Scholars will reach their greatest potential by actively engaging in classroom activities and frequently participating in consistent and responsive interactions between their peers and teachers.
-Research suggests that Pre-Kindergarten graduates enjoy both short-term and long-term benefits including improved academic and school readiness and higher graduation rates.
+The emphasis in Social Studies centers around four major concepts; traits of good citizenship, knowledge of basic physical and human geographic concepts, history relating to events and people of other times and places, and basic economic concepts.
+Scholars will reach their greatest potential by engaging in classroom activities and frequently participating in consistent and responsive interactions between their peers and teachers.
+Research suggests that Pre-Kindergarten graduates enjoy both short-term and long-term benefits, including improved academic and school readiness and higher graduation rates.

 (“Social Studies.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/).